Leafwing-Studios/asm-docs/docs/overview/thematics.md

   - fighting off raiders
   - coping with shifting weather
   - exploring dangerous new terrain
+  - (?) other colonies attacking you, increasing in hostility as you diverge genetically

 ## What are the common experiential beats?
 - positive
   - you complete genetic research
-  - you domestic a new species
+  - you domesticate a new species
   - you sucessfully repel an attack
-  - you master a new resource
+  - you harvest and use a new resource
   - you complete a new outpost
 - negative
   - a sudden environmental change occurs